-June 26, 2017 6:30 PM in Cedarburg
+September 26, 2017 5:00 PM in Madison

-"Human Trafficking in Wisconsin, by Rachel Monaco-Wilcox.
+"What is Healthy Work?," by Katherine Sanders.
 A ShopTalk event.
 Event Details »

-June 27, 2017 2:00 PM in Bayfield
+September 27, 2017 7:00 PM in Bayfield

+Reading through this list of projects that have received WHC funding in 2017, we think you'll be impressed by the creative work of schools, libraries, museums, churches, historical societies, colleges and civic groups that strengthen communities big and small, rural and urban, in every region of Wisconsin.

 The WHC receives about 90 percent of its funding from the National Endowment for the Humanities (NEH).
-Thanks to those funds, we support the creative work of schools, libraries, museums, churches, historical societies, colleges and civic groups that strengthen communities big and small, rural and urban, in every region of Wisconsin.

 The President's FY2018 budget calls for shutting down the NEH.
 What happens to the NEH, and the Wisconsin Humanities Council, is in the hands of our representatives in Congress.